 First, the rule codified in 15A N.C.
 Admin.
 Code 12F .0202 states the criteria for inclusion in the natural and scenic rivers system.
 This rule explicitly supplements criteria stated in N.C.
 Gen. Stat. § 113A-35, and demonstrates agency recognition of the need for regulations to elaborate on the skeletal framework provided the legislature.
 The expiration of this rule would entirely eliminate certain criteria from consideration by the State.
 For instance, the State would no longer be required to consider the "environmental quality" of the waters proposed for designation as "natural" or "scenic" rivers.
-The state was a state of the consideration as "natural" or "scenic" rivers.
+The state was agreed to the state of the waters proposed for designation as "natural" or "scenic" rivers.